Chelsea enter race for Brighton wing-back Marc Cucurella - NewsBreak

 Chelsea enter race for Brighton wing-back Marc Cucurella

-Chelsea are pushing hard towards a deal for £50million-rated Brighton wing-back Marc Cucurella, the PA news agency understands.
+Chelsea are pushing hard towards a deal for £50million-rated Brighton wing-back Marc Cucurella .

 The Blues have long since been tracking Cucurella, who came through the Barcelona academy and impressed at Getafe before joining Brighton in 2021.